Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

 - Bake: Bake for 20 minutes until golden.

-- Finish with cheese: Sprinkle the remaining Parmigiano Reggiano on top and bake for another 2–5 minutes until lightly browned.
+- Finish with cheese: Sprinkle the remaining Parmigiano Reggiano on top, then bake for another 2–5 minutes until lightly browned.

 - Serve: Enjoy hot with steamed or roasted vegetables, or a light salad on the side.